dajoen/steam-pick/README.md

 - **List Unplayed Games**: Fetch and filter your library for games with 0 playtime.
 - **Pick a Game**: Randomly select a game to play, with optional "turn-based" filtering.
+- **Secure Secrets**: Native integration with `gopass` to securely retrieve your Steam API Key.
+- **Resilience**: Automatic retries with exponential backoff for transient API failures.
 - **Caching**: Caches API responses to avoid hitting rate limits and improve speed.
 - **Cross-Platform**: Single binary for Linux, macOS, and Windows.